ilovehackathons/packdog/README.md

 This is an [xNFT](https://www.coral.community/post/wtf-are-xnfts) that lets you mint compressed [Solana](https://solana.com) mainnet NFTs from within [Backpack](https://backpack.app) for free!
 Choose a name for your NFT, specify the image URL and click _Mint_!
 Powered by [Underdog](https://underdogprotocol.com).

 Built during the 2nd [Solana Weekend Hacks](https://de.superteam.fun/solana-weekend-hacks) hackathon at [w3.hub](https://www.w3.fund/#sec-hub) in Berlin on 15.07.2023 and 16.07.2023.
+The inspiration was an [open issue](https://github.com/coral-xyz/xnft-wishlist/issues/1) in Coral's xNFT wishlist.

 ## Local development